compbiozurich/UZH-BIO390/pages/_course-days/2020-12-01-Michael-Baudis.md

 ---

 ## Building a Genomics Resource
-#### Michael Baudis
+#### Michael Baudis & Qingyao Huang

-In this lecture I will use our Progenetix resource, a website providing information about genomic copy number mutations in cancer - to present the different components needed for generating, storing, representing, visualizing and accessing a specific type of genomic data and associated classifications.
+In this lecture we will use our Progenetix resource, a website providing information about genomic copy number mutations in cancer - to present the different components needed for generating, storing, representing, visualizing and accessing a specific type of genomic data and associated classifications.

 <!--more-->